 - Usually, if you end up on the other side of a locked door, it will open from that side, creating a Door to Before.
 Not all that helpful in a primarily linear game though.

-- Deus Ex: Many locked doors have a strength value along with a lock value.
+- Many locked doors in the original game have a strength value along with a lock value.
 Strength value determines how much punishment they can take before breaking, whereas lock value determines how many lockpicks you'll need to open the door.
 You could also just find the key to the door to open it as well.
 There are some doors that are unpickable and indestructible, and require a key to open, or for the player to find an alternate route.

 - This holds the same for Deus Ex: Human Revolution, except all doors have keypads now, and there is not a mechanical lock in sight, so no lockpicking.
 They can still be blown open with explosives or a lot of bullets (ammo is limited, so the former is more efficient).
 Most of them anyways.

 - In Jedi Knight: Dark Forces II, there is a locked door that Kyle cannot open at all, even with a lightsaber.
 But a random citizen of the town comes out of the door.
 If timed right, it is possible to get into the house when the door is opened, leading to a room where Max from Sam and Max can be found hanging out holding a blaster.
 If attacked, Max will go beserk and chase Kyle endlessly firing the blaster like crazy.

 - Lampshade Hanged in Serious Sam and Serious Sam 2.
 NETRICSA sometimes makes references to this.
 Also in Serious Sam 2, Sam, after encountering another locked door and after NETRICSA's announcement of that, says "If I had a dime for every key I found.".